Thursday, 14 November 2024

 Due to the cyclical and seasonal demand for accommodation in alpine resort areas, lands located in these areas are likely to be considered vacant for VRLT purposes.
 However, the imposition of VRLT on lands located in Alpine resort areas would be inconsistent with the purpose of VLRT, which is to encourage owners of vacant residential homes to make them available for use as long term accommodation.

 The main purpose of the bill is to act on the commitment made by our government to exempt contractor and employee GPs who provide bulk-billing services from paying payroll tax from July 2025 onwards.
 We really want to make sure that our primary care system is working and, most importantly, it is working as best as it possibly can and delivers the quality medical care that Victorians expect.
 They expect this kind of quality care, and they need it to be as bulk-billed as it can possibly be.
-I know when I have to turn up to the doctor, whether it is my husband or I or my kids, I constantly wonder how we went from it all being bulk-billed when I was growing up; I do not ever remember my mother paying and forking out as much money as we do now.
+I know when I have to turn up to the doctor, whether it is for my husband or me or my kids, I constantly wonder how we went from it all being bulk-billed when I was growing up; I do not ever remember my mother paying and forking out as much money as we do now.
 The bulk-billing aspect when it comes to GPs is really important.
-I talked about this matter, and it was great to hear that Truganina has a great bulk-billing medical centre that offers all kinds of services, including GPs, speech pathologists, all of that kind of thing.
-They are in the heart of Trug and that was Reliance Care Medical Centre.
+I talked about this matter, and it was great to hear that Truganina has a great bulk-billing medical centre that offers all kinds of services, including GPs, speech pathologists and all of those kinds of thing.
+They are in the heart of Trug, and they are Reliance Care Medical Centre.
 I got to talk to a lot of those healthcare service providers, and they talked to me about some of the challenges they face.
 One of the things we talked about that they were so proud of is that they were a bulk-billing centre, and the local community absolutely love it.

 We have also invested an additional $10 million in this year’s budget into primary care, which will establish a grant scheme to be co-designed with MPs.
 The particular change that we are making today relates to a payroll tax decision made by the state commissioner of taxation, which actually went ahead and ruled that GP clinics may not be liable for payroll tax.
 The Treasurer has used his special powers, his ex gratia powers, to create a temporary exemption, something that this bill most importantly is going to go ahead and make permanent.
 This has aligned our settings with the rest of the country.
 It has ended the confusion over whether a clinic or a GP will be liable for this payroll tax.
 We have worked really closely with the primary care sector, including peak advocacy bodies like the state’s Australian Medical Association branch and the Australian GP Alliance.
 All of these bodies have had an overwhelming response in backing these changes that are before us today, which are giving them and their members clarity and, importantly, certainty over this matter.
 It also allows for all of us to focus on making primary care as affordable and accessible as possible for all Victorians, because a Labor government still believes to this day it is your Medicare card and not your credit card that should get you access to health care.